ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/partner/index.md

 ## Retrieve Event Details  [GET]
 {: #event-details}

-Group Event Details.
-Event and ticket information Retrieve details for a given event including the ticket type & pricing details.
+Event and ticket information

+Retrieve details for a given event including the ticket type & pricing details.
 The boolean field `api_transactable` indicates if this event can be sold through the API.
 If not, clients should be forwarded to the Ticketmaster mobile-web event page.

+Group: _Event Details_

 /partners/v1/events/{event_id}?apikey={apikey}
 {: .code .red}